spryker/saltstack/README.md

 # This repository is DEPRECATED
-Contents has been moved to [devvm](https://github.com/spryker/devvm/tree/master/saltstack)
+Contents has been moved to [devvm](https://github.com/spryker/devvm/tree/master/saltstack) on 9.11.2017

 # Reference saltstack repository for Spryker